We promote entrepreneurship and employment in the human settlements of Huaral, located on the northern periphery of the city of Lima, Peru.

 The Covid-19 coronavirus pandemic is one of the most devastating events in the new millennium.
 Peru has more than 19 thousand confirmed cases in all regions, Lima being the region that concentrates the highest percentage (70%).
-This has affected the entire population, but above all people with the greatest poverty and vulnerability, many of whom subsisted on small economic units that generated daily economic income.
+This has affected the entire population, especially people with the greatest poverty and vulnerability, many of whom subsisted on small economic units that generate daily economic income.

-Actions taken to contain the coronavirus have caused the ventures to close, the savings groups to stop momentarily and the young people who found work, have lost it.
-It is necessary to support the economic recovery of these families living in the settlements, prioritizing the entrepreneurship that can boost the generation of local jobs, as well as to promote the rest of the population to generate their own business initiatives.
+National restrictions taken to contain the coronavirus have caused most ventures to close, the savings groups to stop momentarily, and the loss of many jobs.
+It is necessary to support the economic recovery of the families living in these settlements, prioritizing the entrepreneurship that can boost future generations and the local job market.

-In response to this need, CODESPA will create a Solidarity Fund to channel emergency credits through the Savings Groups for families.
-These credits will invest them in re-launching their ventures or generating new business ideas.
+In response to this need, CODESPA will create a Solidarity Fund to channel emergency credits through the Savings Groups for families in Huaral.
+These credits will invest in them so they can re-launch their ventures or generate new business ideas.
 We will accompany them with specialized technical advice that allows them to quickly generate income and thereby return the requested credit according to the established deadlines.

-The groups will manage, in total, a fund of S/48,500 soles ($14,250), offering emergency credits to 97 families, with zero-interest rate and with a flexible and fast grant, which will serve to recover their businesses or boost a new one.
+The groups will manage, in total, a fund of 48,500 soles ($14,250), offering emergency credits to 97 families, with zero-interest-rate and with a flexible and fast grant, which will serve to recover their businesses or boost new ones.